hyperspy/hyperspy/doc/user_guide/install.rst

 In addition to the libraries that are automatically installed when installing HyperSpy using ``pip`` (see :ref:`install-with-python-installers`), if HyperSpy is going to be installed from  source, Cython is also required.
-Also, to compile the documentation sphinxcontrib-napoleon and sphinx_rtd_theme are required.
+Also, to compile the documentation sphinx_rtd_theme is required.

 .. _known-issues: